- Symptoms & Signs

 It's hard to ignore an aching tooth while eating or going about one's day.
 Persistent pain urges us to find out how to get rid of a toothache.
 While bothersome, it is a way for the offending tooth or area to signal that some attention and care is needed before things get worse.

 What causes a toothache?

-Toothaches are usually caused by injury or trauma to the tooth.
+Toothaches are usually caused by injury or trauma to the tooth or area.
 Injury is commonly a result of dental decay (or "cavity").
 A cavity is usually felt when it gets larger and deeper into the layers of tooth structure.
 The hard outer layer of tooth is called enamel, and the softer layer beneath enamel is called dentin.
 Dentin is the tooth's sensitive layer with tiny microscopic tubes that run from the very center of the tooth.
 The center of the tooth is called the pulp chamber and contains the pulp.
 The pulp is comprised of blood vessels and nerves.
 If decay gets past enamel into the dentin, the cavity can sometimes cause discomfort.
 A deeper cavity that approaches the center of the tooth will likely cause pain since there is more damage to the tooth and there is less tooth structure to insulate and protect the pulp.
 Localized infection between the gum and tooth (periodontal abscess) can cause toothache.
 A traumatic physical blow to a tooth can induce a toothache as well.

 Other causes of toothache include the following:

 - Abscessed tooth: This is an infection that originates from within the tooth and spreads to the root and the surrounding bone.

 - Damaged or fractured tooth: Fracture of a tooth can expose the sensitive dentin or even the pulp.
 Sometimes fractures are not obvious even though the fracture line can run deep into the tooth, causing pain every time one puts pressure on it with biting or chewing.
 This is called "cracked tooth syndrome."